secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Security of Cryptography primitives and implementations

-The Secure Crypto Config assumes that both the proposed algorithms and the implementations (cryptography libraries) for the cryptography primitives are secure.
 - [ ] TODO is this redundant? because it is also described in the assumptions section.

+- The Secure Crypto Config assumes that both the proposed algorithms and the implementations (cryptography libraries) for the cryptography primitives are secure.
-- Since the validity of the parameters defined in the Secure Crypto Config can change infrequently (e.g. discovered flaws in proposed algorithms).
-Therefore the lifespan of the Secure Crypto Config and an emergency process (see {{emergency}}) should be considered carefully before the actual publication.
+- Since the validity of the parameters defined in the Secure Crypto Config can change infrequently (e.g. discovered flaws in proposed algorithms) the lifespan of the Secure Crypto Config and an emergency process (see {{emergency}}) should be considered carefully before the actual publication.
 - Operators should keep in mind the validity of the provided parameters e.g. to be able to react fast in the case discovered flaws in algorithms.

 ### Security Guarantees